Book your accommodation today

 The gabled "Dwarsgebou" was built in 1914, twelve years after the death of James McGregor by Trygve Morch Olsen, a Norwegian engineer who came to build the bridge over the Olifants River and stayed after marrying James's daughter Lizzie.

-The Cape Dutch building has six fully equipped duplex units for families or groups of friends, accommodating either four or six people.
+The Cape Dutch building has six fully equipped duplex units for families, accommodating either four or six people.
 The open plan living area/kitchen and main bedroom are downstairs and second dormitory style bedroom upstairs.
 All the units in the Dwarsgebou are equipped with air conditioning.

 Please bring your own swimming towels & braai grid.
 Every unit has its own individual braai area.